-Visiting Wat Pho and the reclining Buddha
+Visiting Wat Pho and the Reclining Buddha (2024)

-Visiting Wat Pho is a must-see when you are in Bangkok and for good reason.
+A Bangkok bucket list will include plenty of different temples, but Wat Pho needs to be at the top of your list; in fact, it is often one of the reasons to visit Bangkok.
 Home to the reclining Buddha, this is a gorgeous temple complex with detailed, decorated structures and rows and rows of golden Buddhas.
-This is my favourite temple to visit in Bangkok so I wanted to share our tips on visiting Wat Pho and the reclining Buddha.
+This is my favorite temple to visit in Bangkok so I wanted to share our tips on visiting Wat Pho and the reclining Buddha, even if. you just have 2 days in Bangkok.

 When to visit Wat Pho